-CONFIGURATION ELEMENT DESCRIPTION Code VUM01 Name Use least privileges for the Update Manager database user.
-Description Up ins Ad Update Manager requires certain privileges on its database user in order to install, and the installer automatically checks for these.
+DESCRIPTION VUM01 Use least privileges for the Update Manager database user.
+Update Manager requires certain privileges on its database user in order to install, and the installer automatically checks for these.
 These are documented in the VMware Update Manager Administration Guide.
 However, after installation, only a small number of privileges are required for operation.
 The privileges on the VUM database user can be reduced during normal operation.
 These privileges should be added again if an upgrade or uninstall must be performed.
-Risk or Control Least privileges mitigates attacks if the Update Manager database account is compromised.
-Recommendation Level Enterprise Parameters or Objects Configuration For Oracle: After installation, only the following permissions are needed for normal operation: create session, create any table, drop any table.
+Least privileges mitigates attacks if the Update Manager database account is compromised.
+Enterprise.
+For Oracle: After installation, only the following permissions are needed for normal operation: create session, create any table, drop any table.
 For SQL Server: After installation, the dba_owner role or sysadmin role can be removed from the MSDB database (it is still required, however, for the Update Manager database).
-Check the latest VMware Update Manager Administration Guide for any updates to these configurations.
+Please check the latest VMware Update Manager Administration Guide for any

-OPERATIONAL ELEMENT DESCRIPTION Code VUM02 Name Keep Update Manager system properly patched.
+OPERATIONAL ELEMENT DESCRIPTION Code VUM02 Name Keep the Update Manager system properly patched.
 Description By staying up to date on Windows patches, vulnerabilities in the OS can be mitigated.
 Risk or Control If an attacker can obtain access and elevate privileges on the Update Manager system, it can compromise the patching process.
-Recommendation Level Enterprise Condition or Steps Employ a system to keep the Update Manager system up to date with patches in accordance with industry-standard guidelines, or internal guidelines where appropriate.
+Recommendation Level Enterprise.
+Condition or Steps Employ a system to keep the Update Manager system up to date with patches in accordance with industry-standard guidelines, or internal guidelines where appropriate.

 OPERATIONAL ELEMENT DESCRIPTION Code VUM03 Name Provide Windows system protection on the Update Manager system.
 Description By providing OS-level protection, vulnerabilities in the OS can be mitigated.
 Risk or Control If an attacker can obtain access and elevate privileges on the Update Manager system, it can compromise the patching process.
-Recommendation Level Enterprise Condition or Steps Provide Windows system protection, such as antivirus, in accordance with industry-standard guidelines, or internal guidelines where appropriate.

-OPERATIONAL ELEMENT DESCRIPTION Code VUM04 Name Avoid user login to Update Manager system.
+Recommendation Level Enterprise.
+Condition or Steps Provide Windows system protection, such as antivirus, in accordance with industry- standard guidelines, or internal guidelines where appropriate.
+Code VUM04 Name Avoid user login to the Update Manager system.
 Description After someone has logged in to the Update Manager system, it becomes more difficult to prevent what they can do.
 In general, logging in to the Update Manager system should be limited to very privileged administrators, and then only for the purpose of administering Update Manager or the host OS.
 Risk or Control Anyone logged in to the Update Manager can potentially cause harm, either intentionally or unintentionally, by altering settings and modifying processes.
-Recommendation Level Enterprise Condition or Steps Restrict login to the Update Manager to only those personnel who have legitimate tasks to perform in it.
+Recommendation Level Enterprise.
+Condition or Steps Restrict login to the Update Manager to only those personnel who have legitimate tasks to perform in it.
 Ensure that they log in only when necessary, and audit these events.

-CONFIGURATION ELEMENT DESCRIPTION Code VUM05 Name Do not configure Update Manager to manage its own virtual machine or that of its vCenter Server.
-Description Although you can install both Update Manager and vCenter Server on virtual machines and place them on the same ESX/ESXi host, you should not configure Update Manager to manage the patches on those virtual machines.
-Risk or Control Upon scanning and remediation, the virtual machine on which Update Manager and vCenter Server are installed can reboot and the whole deployment system will shut down.
+CONFIGURATION ELEMENT DESCRIPTION Code VUM05 Name Do not configure Update Manager to manage its own virtual machine or the virtual machine of its VMware vCenter Server.
+Description Although you can install both Update Manager and VMware vCenter Server on virtual machines and place them on the same VMware ESX/ESXi host, you should not configure Update Manager to manage the patches on those virtual machines.
+Risk or Control Upon scanning and remediation, the virtual machine on which Update Manager and VMware vCenter Server are installed can reboot and the whole deployment system will shut down.
+Recommendation Level Enterprise.
+Parameters or Objects Configuration If installed in virtual machines, ensure that Update Manager does not manage the patching of the virtual machine on which it runs, nor the virtual machine on which the associated VMware vCenter Server runs.

-Recommendation Level Enterprise

-Parameters or Objects Configuration If installed in virtual machines, ensure that Update Manager does not manage the patching of the virtual machine on which it runs, or the virtual machine on which the associated vCenter Server runs.

-Test